 TTB also reviews labels and formulas for domestic and imported beverage alcohol products and maintains public access to approved Certificates of Label Approval (COLA), which are required for every alcohol beverage.
-TTB processed nearly 240,000 labels and nearly 18,000 formula applications in FY 2015.
+In FY 2016, TTB received nearly 161,030 label applications and nearly 11,450 formula applications.
 TTB has continued to introduce system enhancements to draw industry members to electronic filing, including updating processing information and adding new system validations to check the completeness of applications.
 According to TTB, although workloads have continued to increase since FY 2015, TTB has been able to improve its processing times through the first half of FY 2016 primarily through the increased productivity of new staff hired in 2015.
 TTB also initiated the recruitment of 13 additional label and formula specialists after receiving \$5 million in additional funding in the FY 2016 budget to improve the processing of label and formula applications.
-Plans called the funding to support other processing improvements as well, such as the development of system releases for Formulas Online and COLAs Online and various rulemaking and guidance initiatives.
+Plans called for the funding to support other processing improvements as well, such as the development of system releases for Formulas Online and COLAs Online and various rulemaking and guidance initiatives.